antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 }, "text/html");
 ```

 This snippet of code register a new `DataFrame` formatter.
 All subsequent evaluations of `df` in a notebook will now output the first 20 rows of a `DataFrame` along with the column names.
+In the future, the `DataFrame` type and other libraries that target Jupyter as one of their environments will be able to ship with formatters by default.

 ![PrintDataFrame](PrintDataFrame.PNG)

-Sure enough, when we re-evaluate `df`, we see that it contains the 3 columns we created previously.
+Sure enough, when we re-evaluate `df`, we see that it contains the three columns we created previously.
 The formatting makes it much easier to inspect our values.
 There's also a helpful `index` column in the output to quickly see which row we're looking at.
 Let's modify our data by indexing into `df`:

 ``` csharp
 df[0, 1] = 10; // 0 is the rowIndex, and 1 is the columnIndex.
 This sets the 0th value in the Ints columns to 10
 ```
 ![DataFrameIndexing](DataFrameIndexing.PNG)

-We can also modify the values in the columns through indexers defined on `PrimitiveDataFrameColumn` and `StringColumn`:
+We can also modify the values in the columns through indexers defined on `PrimitiveDataFrameColumn` and `StringDataFrameColumn`:

 ``` csharp
 // Modify ints and strings columns by indexing